George-Corfield/Distributed-Toolchain-Integration/documentation/InDepthExplanation.md

 ## Overall Structure
 The project's structure has been mostly dictated by the chosen framework spring-boot.
 Here is an overview of the folders and what they contain, as well as any files.
 #### The Assets folder
-This folder contains images and other assets used in the documentation files and the readme.
+Contains images and other assets used in the documentation files and the readme.
 These do not impact the code or how the project runs.
 #### The Documentation folder
-This folder contains the documentation (other than the readme).
+Contains the documentation (other than the readme).
 These files do not impact the code or how the project runs.
 #### The Python Backend folder
-This folder contains all the source code used in the python backend.
-This code is used as a stand in for the simulation software.
+Contains all the source code used in the python backend.
+This code is used as a stand in for the modules.
 #### The src folder
-This contains the source code for the spring-boot web-app.
+Contains the source code for the spring-boot web-app.
 Src stands for source.
 #### The target folder
-This folder contains the compiled code from the src folder.
+Contains the compiled code from the src folder.
 It is not necessary to modify anything in this folder.
 #### Dockerfile
 This file allows the project to be dockerised.
 There are two dockerfiles in the project.
 One is not in a folder and is used to dockerise the web-app.
 The other is within the python backend folder and is used to dockerise the python backend.
 Currently the web-app docker file is not configured to ignore the python backend and it will include it in the container it produces.
 This makes the container larger than necessary but does not affect the overall function of the container.
 This container cannot be used as the python backend as the correct ports are not open and the python_api.py file will not be run when starting the container.